Humeira/rwd_demo/README.md

-# rwd_demo
-Responsive Web Design demo
+# A brief demo of Responsive Web Design